Climate Communications: How Global Warming Became Climate Change at the US Dept. of State

 - Harvard Professor Naomi Oreskes Talks About Her Book Merchants of Doubt

-Liz Murphy — Prior to this assignment, Liz Murphy served as a Public Diplomacy Officer in Baku, Azerbaijan and as a Consular Officer in Monterrey, Mexico.
+Before this assignment, Liz Murphy served as a Public Diplomacy Officer in Baku, Azerbaijan, and as a Consular Officer in Monterrey, Mexico.
 She has an A.B. degree in history from Harvard.

-Billie Gross — In addition to her work at the State Department in 2006, Billie Gross also serves a public relations specialist at BRG Public Relations.
-Before joining the State Dept, she worked at the U.S. Dept. of Energy as an assistant human resource specialist.
+In addition to her work at the State Department in 2006, Billie Gross also serves a public relations specialist at BRG Public Relations.
+Before joining the State Dept, she worked as an assistant human resource specialist at the U.S. Dept. of Energy.

 01:03 – How the US Dept. of State Bureau of Oceans and International Environmental and Scientific Affairs promotes transformational diplomacy by advancing global environmental stewardship, encouraging economic growth and promoting social development.

-03:03 – Facts about global warming: The Intergovernmental Panel on Climate Change, the world’s authoritative scientific body’s consensus on climate change is indeed occurring.
+03:03 – Facts about global warming: The Intergovernmental Panel on Climate Change, the world’s authoritative scientific consensus on climate change, is indeed occurring.
 The IPCC shared the Noble Peace Prize with Al Gore in 2007.

-04:06 – How the Bureau responds to the claim that U.S. carbon emissions on a per capita basis are among the world’s highest.
+04:06 – How the Bureau responds to the claim that U.S. carbon emissions per capita are among the world’s highest.

-04:58 – The international community’s response to renewed efforts from the US to play a role in capping carbon emission after the Kyoto protocol.
+04:58 – The international community’s response to renewed efforts from the US to play a role in capping carbon emissions after the Kyoto Protocol.

 07:24 – What the US Dept. of State’s diplomatic delegation hopes to achieve at the COP 15 UN Copenhagen Climate Conference.

-08:46 – The impact of recent article in the New York Times titled “Leaders Will Delay Deal on Climate Change” on the US Dept. of State delegation’s morale and momentum.
+08:46 – The impact of an article in the New York Times titled “Leaders Will Delay Deal on Climate Change” on the US Dept. of State delegation’s morale and momentum.

 10:31 – Secretary of State Hillary Clinton’s attitude toward social media engagement and the various social media channels the US Department of State has established, including the DIPNOTE blog, to extend the reach of their activities online.
 (The State Dept also has a presence on Facebook, YouTube, Flickr and Twitter.)

-11:57 – Can the U.S. Department of State effectively achieve global electronic engagement in the age of social media without violating the Smith-Mundt Act, as discussed with Mountain Runner public diplomacy blogger Matt Armstrong in a previous podcast.
+11:57 – Can the U.S. Department of State effectively achieve global electronic engagement in the age of social media without violating the Smith-Mundt Act, as discussed with Mountain Runner public diplomacy blogger Matt Armstrong in a previous podcast episode?

-14:32 – What was involved in establishing a Facebook Fan Page to extend the reach of the U.S. delegation’s activities at the COP15 conference and how the Bureau plans to use the Facebook presence at the conference.
+14:32 – What was involved in establishing a Facebook Page to extend the reach of the U.S. delegation’s activities at the COP15 conference, and how the Bureau plans to use the Facebook presence there?

-17:25 – A discussion of where climate change ranks in importance in terms of global issues, and whether or not the number of fans attracted to the COP15 Facebook page could have an impact on the legislative process.
+17:25 – A discussion of where climate change ranks in importance in global issues and whether or not the number of fans attracted to the COP15 Facebook page could impact the legislative process.

-19:48 – The different panels, speakers and other live events that will be occurring at the COP15 conference and simulcast on the Bureau’s new website at https://www.COP15.state.gov, the centerpiece of the State Dept’s social media strategy at the conference.
+19:48 – The different panels, speakers, and other live events will be occurring at the COP15 conference and simulcast on the Bureau’s new website, the centerpiece of the State Dept’s social media strategy at the conference.

 24:58 – The bureau’s online video strategy for simulcasting live and serving up video on demand.

-27:01 – The schedule of events will be posted online here, via Twitter and Facebook.
+27:01 – The schedule of events will be posted on Twitter and Facebook.

-28:28 — George Clark (@RasoirJ) asks via Twitter, “How will they use State's field network, embassies, consulates, etc., to enhance their approach to social media?”
+28:28 — George Clark asks via Twitter, “How will they use the US Dept. of State’s field network, embassies, consulates, etc., to enhance their approach to social media?”

 29:30 – Tapping into US Embassy networks and regional offices worldwide to stimulate participation in live online chats to solicit questions and feedback on a global basis.

-35:20 – The US Dept. of State is challenging participants to win an all expense paid international exchange program in the “Change Your Climate, Change Your World” video contest.
+35:20 – The US Dept. of State challenges participants to win an all-expense paid international exchange program in the “Change Your Climate, Change Your World” video contest.

 36:49 — End